-Rule 8.13 Types of Care
+Rule 8.11 Types of Care

-Standard Care
+Full-Time and Part-Time Care

-Full-Time Child Care – Full time care is assigned to children ages six ( 6) weeks to five (5) years of age who attend the facility more than six (6) hours.
+Full-time care is assigned to children ages six ( 6) weeks to five (5) years of age who attend the facility more than six (6) hours.

-Part-Time Child Care – Child care provided for fewer than six (6) hours.
+Part-Time Child Care is assigned to children up to twelve (12) years of age for child care provided for fewer than six (6) hours.
+Children with special needs may be served up to nineteen (19) years of age.

+Non-Traditional Care

-Non-Traditional Care – Child care providers have the option to provide child care services during standard or non-traditional hours.
-Non-traditional hours include week night care and supervision of children for less than 24 hours per day within the twelve hours between 6:00 p.m. and 5:59 a.m., or weekend care and supervision of children between 6:00 p.m.
+Child care providers have the option to provide child care services during standard or non-traditional hours.
+Non-traditional hours include week night care and supervision of children for less than twenty-four (24) hours per day within the twelve hours between 6:00 p.m. and 5:59 a.m., or weekend care and supervision of children between 6:00 p.m.
 Friday and 5:59 a.m.
 Monday.
-To provide non-traditional child care the provider must ensure that doing so will not cause the child care provider to exceed MSDH maximum capacity for that facility by obtaining approval from MSDH.

-Additionally, the child care provider must:

-Submit a written request to MDHS
+To provide non-traditional child care the provider must ensure that doing so will not cause the child care provider to exceed maximum capacity for that facility by obtaining approval from MSDH.
+Additionally, the child care provider must submit a written request to MDHS requesting approval for non-traditional care.

-MDHS will verify MSDH approval in CCPS

-If MSDH has approved the request, the child care provider must submit a roster of the children in CCPP needing non-traditional care hours.

-The child care provider will be instructed to inform the parent to submit verification that non-traditional care hours are needed.
-The parent must provide acopy of their work schedule demonstrating the need for non-traditional care.
+If a parent has received prior approval to receive child care services, and the parent is in need of non-traditional care, the parent must provide a copy of their work schedule demonstrating the need for non-traditional care and submit a change information request to update service needs of the family.

-The parent must submit this verification to MDHS before the child can start thenon- traditional care hours.
+The parent must submit this verification and be approved by MDHS for non-traditional child care services before the child can be reimbursed for receiving non-traditional care.

+The provider shall not claim non-traditional care for child(ren) enrolled without approval from MDHS.

+For example, if your center or school provides care to a first-grade child who attends full-day in October, you should claim part-time instead of full-time on the ledger.
+DECCD does not cover the costs of private school care.
+If parents opt to enroll their child in a private or charter school, they are responsible for the payments.
+This policy is applicable to school-age children who require full-time care outside of regular scheduled holiday care.

 Source: 45 CFR 98.2; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4